Prevention, preparedness and support

 Looking for tips on how to prepare for emergencies and outages?
 Visit our Safety Action Center at safetyactioncenter.pge.com for resources, including how to build an emergency kit and plan.

 PG&E Weather and PSPS 7-Day Forecast Website

-Visit pge.com/weather to look at the weather conditions we’re monitoring and see the data we collect through our weather stations and high-definition cameras.
+Visit our weather page to look at the weather conditions we're monitoring and see the data we collect through our weather stations and high-definition cameras.

 Disability Disaster Access Program

 We are collaborating with the California Foundation for Independent Living Centers (CFILC) Disability Disaster Access and Resources Program to support the Access and Functional Needs (AFN) community.
 This support for customers with medical or independent living needs includes backup portable batteries, accessible transportation resources, hotel stays, food stipends and more.
 Visit Disability Disaster Access & Resources Program.

 Wildfire Safety resources

 Public Safety Power Shutoff resources

 Live Outage Map